-What steps would you like to see government agencies take in order to make services easier to access?

-"More use of technology to reduce paperwork and having to do things in person."

-"Better ways to click on another site to take the next step for information."

-"Would love to see apps for cities, states, and towns to easily access your information and have live chat to assist with questions."

-"Just make it easier to get things done via the Internet."

-"One easy to navigate website.
-A hub that leads to every branch of government."

-"More emphasis on user experience and remote service offerings."
+What steps would you like to see government agencies Website/mobile/ 31% take in order to make services easier to access? apps/chat "More use of technology to reduce paperwork and having to do things Customer service/ 20% staff/capacity "Better ways to click on another site to take the next step for Phone service 14% "Would love to see apps for cities, states, and towns to easily access your information and have live chat to assist with questions."
+Information access/ 11% accuracy "Just make it easier to get things done via the Internet."
+Misc. services "One easy to navigate website.
+A hub that leads to every branch 5% requests "More emphasis on user experience and remote service offerings."
+2% Security Other 7% in person."

+information."

+of government."

+What steps would you like to

+to access?

-What steps would you like to see government agencies take in order to make services easier to access?
+see government agencies take in order to make services easier